-Privacy Notice - How we use pupil and family information
+Privacy Notice - How we use pupil, family and lettings information

 - Personal information (such as name, unique pupil number and address)